What sets me apart

 I have worked as an editor for independent publishing houses and magazine publishers and as a newspaper reporter.
-I’ve also worked in book marketing and as a writer/editor at award-winning communications firms in the NYC area.
+I’ve also worked in book marketing and as a writer and editor at award-winning communications firms in the NYC area.

-When you hire me, you get the best of both worlds to help you craft your best work: the skills of a trained, seasoned editor combined with the creativity of an imaginative writer.
+When you hire me, you get the best of both worlds to help you craft your best work: the skills of a trained, expert editor combined with the creativity of an imaginative writer.
 Add in my promotional experience, and you have a wealth of talent at your fingertips.

 What I edit

-I edit fiction, book cover blurbs, and book synopses.
-My clients include indie authors, hybrid authors, authors seeking traditional publication, and small presses.
+I edit fiction, book cover blurbs, book synopses, and query letters.
+My clients include indie authors, hybrid authors, querying authors, and small presses.
 I have substantial experience guiding authors through the self-publishing process and am eager to share my knowledge with authors of all stripes: new, emerging, and established.

 Many of the books I’ve edited are best sellers and several are award winners and finalists.
 I edit fiction in the genres listed below:

 - Young Adult (YA)